timmanik/LyricsGenius/docs/src/usage.rst

 .. code:: bash

    export GENIUS_ACCESS_TOKEN="my_access_token_here"
-   python3 -m lyricsgenius --help
+   python3 -m lyricsgeniustim --help

 Search for and save lyrics to a given song and album:

 .. code:: bash

-   python3 -m lyricsgenius song "Begin Again" "Andy Shauf" --save python3 -m lyricsgenius album "The Party" "Andy Shauf" --save
+   python3 -m lyricsgeniustim song "Begin Again" "Andy Shauf" --save python3 -m lyricsgenius album "The Party" "Andy Shauf" --save

 Search for five songs by ‘The Beatles’ and save the lyrics:

 .. code:: bash

-   python3 -m lyricsgenius artist "The Beatles" --max-songs 5 --save
+   python3 -m lyricsgeniustim artist "The Beatles" --max-songs 5 --save

 You might also like checking out the :ref:`snippets` page.